elunna/nerfhack-changelog/README.md

   * If the grease hits your feet, your boots can become greased and fall off.
   * Otherwise, the grease hits your torso and your outermost armor becomes greased.
 Random items you are carrying can also become greased and fall from your possession.
 If you are carrying a towel, there is a 50% chance it becomes greased as well.
 If you are riding a steed the saddle will get hit with grease, making you fall off.
 * When a monster gets hit with grease, it will randomly grease an item in their inventory.

+Note: Getting hit by grease will not knock off worn cursed items.

 #### Cold Traps
 * Ported from xNetHack, originally from UnNetHack